File Importer Overview

 HEADER ROWA FIRST row as the header row.
 The header row must contain, at a minimum, the required fields for that CSV file.
 The columns in the header row are recommended to be in a specific order as described in the File Importer Templates.
 All rows after the header row must be data rows.

-Sending Rows of Content that Contain Arrays
+Sending Rows of Content that Contain Arrays (APPLIES TO NON-TGEN FILES ONLY)

 This section clarifies how Tulip Importer supports sending arrays of nested fields under a record type.
 This provides a lot of flexibility in being able to sent arrays of fields in the files.
 This allows for multiple values for an entity, such as multiple ADDRESSES and PHONE numbers for a single Customer object.
 The same functionality is available for Order entities as well.